parnika31/MADDPG-C/readme.md

 ### Training
 #
-To train on default hyperparameters(used for the pre-trained models), run the following commands:
+To train on default hyperparameters, run the following commands:

 For Constrained Cooperative Navigation: `python main.py`